 August Bebel has provided his biographers with a subject, but has he provided them with a story?
 Most biographers try to weigh individual agency against structural constraints.
-When they encounter biographical dissonances, they must resist the temptation to eliminate all cognitive static from their narrative.
 They must be ready, when necessary, to call their subject a horse's ass.
 And they can choose to construct their biographical subject, at least in part, as discourse.
-But in doing so, might Bebel's biographers be instrumentalising or even subverting his life?
-This danger is real, as Roger Chickering has noted: discourses, too, have a life of their own, extending over time.
-Often they appear to have a beginning, middle, and end that prove to be illusory.
-Bebel was sui generis, yet the contemporary discourse about his role in Germany's political culture, while fractured, can illuminate more than just the phenomenon of celebrity itself.
+But in doing so, might Bebel's biographers be instrumentalizing or even subverting his life?
+This danger is real, as Roger Chickering has noted: discourses, too, have a life of their own, extending over time, and often they appear to have a beginning, middle, and end that prove to be illusory.60 Bebel was sui generis, but the contemporary discourse about his role in Germany's political culture, while fractured, can illuminate more than just the phenomenon of celebrity itself.

-In studying power, privilege, and social cohesion through the analytical lens of their preferred genre, biographers cannot always sidestep the dangers of an overly presentist perspective, as scholarship on Bebel amply demonstrates.
-Not long before the Berlin Wall fell in 1989, one West German study was unwilling to concede an inch to Marxist triumphalism, while East German biographies celebrated Bebel according to strict Marxist doctrine.
-A careful balance must be struck, not only in judging the man" but also in assessing the prospects and paradoxes of "his times".
-Both in the present day and over the longue durée, the mobilisation of expanding electorates can be seen as a success story - and as a cautionary tale.
-The success story points toward social inclusion - liberty, equality, fraternity, and their twenty-first-century variants.
+In studying power, privilege, and social cohesion through the analytical lens of their preferred genre, biographers should take up the opportunity, when appropriate, to address contemporary public debates.
+It is not always easy to sidestep the dangers of an overly presentist perspective, as scholarship on Bebel amply demonstrates.
+Not long before the Berlin Wall fell in 1989, one West German study was unwilling to concede an inch to Marxist triumphalism, while East German biographies celebrated Bebel according to strict Marxist doctrine.61 A careful balance must be struck, not only in judging "the man" but also in assessing the prospects and paradoxes of "his times."
+Both in the present day and over the longue durée, the mobilization of expanding electorates can be seen as a success story-and as a cautionary tale.
+The success story points toward social inclusion-liberty, equality, fraternity, and their twenty-first-century variants.
+Democrats around the world took heart that German Chancellor Angela Merkel, on January 13, 2015, offered a ringing response to the murder of Charlie Hebdo journalists in Paris.
+"Xenophobia, racism, and extremism," Merkel declared, "have no place in this country."
+Germany, she added, is "a country based on democracy, tolerance, and openness to the world."
 The cautionary tale takes account of the power of social exclusion: it reminds us that the struggles for social justice and democratic reform waged by Bebel shaped much of the twentieth century and continue today, without clear trajectories.
 In many parts of the world, as in Germany in a bygone age, leaders still seek to be responsive to the masses without being responsible to the people.
-Authoritarian strongmen and the criminal abuse of human rights - hallmarks of "illiberal democracies" - are also possible outcomes of the fundamental democratisation of society.
+Dictatorship and the criminal abuse of human rights are also possible outcomes of what Karl Mannheim in the 1920s called the "fundamental democratization of society."62